Dietetics Internship Program Overview

 - Within seven years of completion of the internship, at least 40 percent of graduates will have enrolled/completed a master’s degree or earned advanced certification.

-- At least 80 percent of first-time employer responses of graduated interns will rate the intern’s performance as 4 or 5 on a scale of 1 to 5.
+- At least 80 percent of first time employer responses of graduates will rate his or her performance as a 4 or 5 on a scale of 1 to 5.

 Program outcomes are available upon request.